yovchenko/lpg-service/readme.md

 ### JavaScript

-- [ESLint](https://eslint.org/docs/user-guide/getting-started) is used to prevent JavaScript error.
+- [gulp](https://www.npmjs.com/package/gulp) is a toolkit that helps you automate painful or time-consuming tasks in your development workflow.
 - [jQuery](https://api.jquery.com) is a fast, small, and feature-rich JavaScript library.

 ### SCSS